Alessandro Confente

-Alessandro Confente (born 7 June 1998) is an Italian football player who plays as a goalkeeper for club Juve Stabia.
+Alessandro Confente (born 7 June 1998) is an Italian professional footballer who plays as a goalkeeper for club Pisa.

 Club career

 ChievoVerona

-He joined Chievo in 2012 and played for their junior squads, including the Under-19 team.
+Confente joined Chievo in 2012 and played for their junior squads, including the Under-19 team.
 From late on in the 2015–16 season, he also became the second- or third-choice goalkeeper for the senior squad and appeared on the bench in most Serie A games, but did not appear on the field throughout 2015–16, 2016–17 and 2017–18 season, behind the first-choice goalkeepers Albano Bizzarri and then Stefano Sorrentino.

 Loan to Reggina

 On 9 July 2018, Confente joined Serie C club Reggina on a season-long loan.
 He made his Serie C debut for Reggina on 18 September 2018 in their season opener against Trapani.
 Four days later, on 22 September, Confente kept his first clean sheet for Reggina in a 1–0 home win over Bisceglie.
 He continued to hold the starting goalkeeper spot for Reggina early in the season.
 On 15 October he kept his second clean sheet in another 1–0 home win against Siracusa and, two months later, on 16 December, his third in a 1–0 away win over Casertana.
 Confente helped the club to reach the play-offs, however Reggina loss 4–1 against Catania in the second round.
 He ended his season-long loan to Reggina with 33 appearances, 11 clean sheets and 35 goals conceded.